buumba641/buumba641/README.md

 **Deepest Hackathon · Team of 2 · Full-stack MVP**

-ProofPass is an **online credential verification system using blockchain technology**, developed as part of a two-person team for the Deepest Hackathon.
+ProofPass is an **online credential verification system using blockchain technology**, developed as part of a two-person team for the DevPark3 Hackathon.

 The project explores how blockchain can be used to create a more trustworthy and tamper-resistant approach to **digital credential verification**.